 The House of One

 A new and unique multifaith centre, the House of One will be constructed on the old St. Peter’s Church site going back around 800 years to when Berlin was founded.
 Perfectly capturing the project’s vision, the new building by the Kuehn Malvezzi architectural office has a large central domed hall linking the prayer rooms of the three major monotheistic religions – a mosque, a synagogue, and a church.
 The House of One is a house of worship and interfaith dialogue between religious communities, a place of peaceful coexistence, tolerance, and mutual understanding.
 The festive groundbreaking ceremony is scheduled for 27 May 2021, and the building is expected to be completed in three to four years.
 Building is planned to start in 2021 with the opening in 2024/2025.

 With excavations on Petriplatz uncovering traces of the city’s history as a medieval settlement, the square is ideal for Berlin’s newvisitors centre for archaeological sites: „Petri Berlin.
 Discover archaeology“..
 The interactive displays in the multi-story modern building take real-life examples to explain archaeological processes, from excavating an object to restoration and archiving.
 Uniquely, with the Archaeological House also an archaeological site under excavation, the archaeologists’ tasks can be presented in showcase workshops.
 The Archaeological House will not only also exhibit archaeological finds, but offer events and seminars in a vibrant forum of exchange between experts and the general public.
-The opening ceremony is scheduled for the end of 2023.
+The opening ceremony is scheduled for 2024.

 Recent developments in Berlin’s new cultural centre

 • After extensive modernisation, Mies van der Rohe’s renowned steel-and-glass construction is again showing twentieth-century masterpieces.